L. l, 1 Carinae

 -----

-In many type styles these two characters are very similar and in a
+In many type styles the '1' and 'l' characters are very similar

-quick reading can be confused.
-Do you remember the 'typewriter'?
-This
+and in a quick reading can be confused.
+Do you remember the typewriter?

-was a large heavy mechanical machine for stamping characters on paper
+This was a large heavy mechanical machine for stamping characters on

-by pressing the appropriate keys on a console.
-There generally was NO
+paper by pressing the appropriate keys on a console.
+There generally

-KEY FOR THE NUMERAL '1'!
-You keyed in the letter 'l' for the numeral
+was NO KEY FOR THE NUMERAL '1'!
+You keyed in the letter 'l' for the

 It wasn't until the IBM electric typewriter that 'l' and '1' were